awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-captchaaction.md

 This action option is available for rules\.
 It isn't available for web ACL default actions\.

-This is used in the context of other settings, for example to specify values for `RuleAction` and web ACL `DefaultAction`\.

 ## Syntax<a name="aws-properties-wafv2-webacl-captchaaction-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: